edinpark01/FlaskTutorial/README.md

 ```
 {{ url_for('static', filename='style.css') }}
 ```
 Besides CSS, other types of static files might be files with JavaScript functions, or a logo image.
 They are all placed under the flask/static directory and referenced with url_for('static', filename=' ... ').

+### Blog Blueprint
+You will use the same techniques you learned about when writing the authentication blueprint to write the blog blueprint.
+The blog should list all posts, allow logged in users to create posts, and allow the author of a post to edit or delete it.

+As you implement each view, keep the development server running.
+As you save your changes, try going to the URL in your browser and testing them out.

+###### The Blueprint